 An "education savings account" in K-12 education - often called an ESA - establishes for parents a government-authorized savings account with restricted, but multiple uses for educational purposes.
 Parents can then use these funds to pay for: school tuition; tutoring; online education programs; therapies for students with special needs; textbooks or other instructional materials; or save for future college expenses.
 In general, what is your opinion of an ESA system?

-Note: Parent groups based on child/children school type attendance in SY22-23.
+Denotes the sample came from school parents Note: Parent groups based on child/children school type attendance in SY22-23.
 Source: Survey conducted September 16, 2022 - September 17, 2022, among U.S. adults